Market and Games

 • for each player , a set of strategies

-• for each player , a utility function that, for each strategy profile specified a real number: .
+• for each player , a utility function that, for each strategy profile specify a real number: .

 We denote the game by .